parryc/thevoid/templates/leflan/language_lithuanian.md

 Ko - of what
 : requires GEN
+: Also used when asking a negative question - _Ko nėra...?_

 Kok - which
 : When _kok_ is paired with a noun, it acts like an adjective, matching the noun in case, gender, and number